BA (Honours) Digital Media Production

 In years one and two you study research methods and complete work-based learning projects, based on live client briefs.
 You also complete projects on post-production applied photography project management film making app design and development graphic design.

-The final year involves a large creative practice project, studying digital media futures, motion graphics and the social impact of digital media.
+The final year involves a large creative media project, while also studying digital media futures, motion graphics and the social impact of digital media.

 Placements and work experience